Unidata/netcdf-fortran/docs/netcdf-f77.md

     is strictly LRU) while a value of 100 means fully read chunks are always preempted before other chunks.

-Return Codes {.heading}
+Return Codes
 ------------

  `NC_NOERR`
 :   No error.

-3. Groups {.chapter}
+3. Groups
 =========

-NetCDF-4 added support for hierarchical groups within netCDF datasets.
+NetCDF-4 addedpport for hierarchical groups within netCDF datasets.

 Groups are identified with a ncid, which identifies both the open file, and the group within that file.
 When a file is opened with NF\_OPEN or